 The Wider Impacts of COVID-19 on Health (WICH) monitoring tool is designed to allow you to explore the indirect effects of the COVID-19 pandemic on the population's health and wellbeing.
 WICH presents a range of health and wellbeing metrics in interactive plots that can be broken down to show differences between groups - for example, you can explore grocery purchasing habits by region or social class.
 WICH is updated monthly and may include the addition of new metrics as they become available.
 A summary has been included for WICH and is available to read.

-Below is a table of metrics - click the rows to expand groups and subgroups and click the Link column to view the relevant section of the tool.
-You can search through indicators using the search bar on the right.
+Public Health England (PHE) Health Intelligence teams have collated a range of metrics and grouped them into nine themes.
+Click the rows in the table below to expand groups and subgroups.
+The link column will take you to the relevant theme within the tool.
+You can search through metrics using the search bar on the right.